-Project-based Learning (PBL) has been identified by E as the vehicle to develop these 21st century competencies in learners due to the problem/solution opportunities that these projects provide.
+Project-based Learning (PBL) has been identified by E3 as the vehicle to develop these 21st century competencies in learners due to the problem/solution opportunities that these projects provide.

-E recognizes the "Instructional Core" - teachers and learners in the presence of content - as pivotal to creating the shifts required to drive change at scale.
+E3 recognizes the "Instructional Core" - teachers and learners in the presence of content as pivotal to creating the shifts required to drive change at scale.
+I am an E1 success story ...
+I can re-invent myself when the going gets tough

-The programme champions progressive, constructivist pedagogies as a way of doing what Bell Hooks refers to as "interven(ing), alter(ing) and disrupt(ing) the classroom atmosphere" in order to shift core beliefs and attitudes about teaching and learning, as well as to realize the following three programme pillars:
+I love problems - I think of creative solutions and love to eason.
+I am always asking hard questions because I want answers...
+Connector?
+I know that working in a team and collaborating with others produces better results.
+It also improves communication and helps me to 'see" others as a somebody.
+I have learned The programme champions progressive, constructivist pedagogies as a way of doing what Bell Hooks refers to as "interven(ing), alter(ing) and disrupt(ing) the classroom atmosphere" in order to shift core beliefs and attitudes about teaching and learning, as well as to realize the following three programme pillars: